Frequently Asked Questions

 What are some of the items that the city trash service will take?

 The city will pick up traditional trash, appliances, and even furniture, but will not pick up tires or any type of building material, such as carpet, bricks, or paint.
 To have cut brush removed you must call the police department dispatch (864-834-9029) to have the dispatcher place you on the brush pick-up list.
-Brush will be picked up on Fridays.
+Brush will be picked up on Wednesdays.

 Who do I call about animal control problems, such as a loose or barking dog or an animal not receiving proper care?